Alfred Solstad

-Alfred Solstas (January 23, 1884 – March 20, 1973) was an American farmer, businessman, and politician.
+Alfred Solstad (January 23, 1884 – March 20, 1973) was an American farmer, businessman, and politician.

 Solstad was born on a farm in Bygland Township, Polk County, Minnesota.
 He lived in Fisher, Minnesota, was a cattle farmer and was involved with the insurance business.
 Solstad served in the Minnesota Senate from 1935 to 1946.
 He died at Valley Memorial Home in Grand Forks, North Dakota.